The College Preparatory Academy

 Physical Science (Grades 8-12) – Sue Rothberg – This yearlong course (32 weeks) course will use the Apologia Physical Science textbook to prepare students for upper level science classes.
 Those interested in earning Honors credit will complete an Honors Contract with Mrs. Rothberg.
 Science concepts will be taught using a variety of methods including: lecture, oral presentations, demonstrations, labs, and projects.
 Students will be required to write formal lab reports.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 All lab materials are included in the price of the course.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
 This course counts 1 credit on the high school transcript.

-Health and Nutrition (8-12) – Cheryl Red – This yearlong, 28-week course is a high school level course that explores the physical, nutritional, mental, and spiritual concepts of healthy living.
+Health and Nutrition (9-12) – Dr. Alex Robertson – This yearlong 28-week course is a high school level course that explores the physical, nutritional, mental, and spiritual concepts of healthy living.
 It is designed to help students understand that their health is ultimately about stewardship: managing what they have the best they can.
 Apologia’s Exploring Creation with Health and Nutrition covers what maturing students need to know to help them make the best choices they can for themselves as they become young adults.
 Students will study the systems of the human body, senses, genetics, temperaments, and the physical influence on thoughts and feelings.
 Students will gain an in-depth knowledge of both macronutrients and micronutrients, including the importance of exercise and proper diet.
 This course counts as 1 science credit on the high school transcript.

-Textbook: Apologia’s Health and Nutrition book and student workbook.
+Textbook: Apologia’s Health and Nutrition 2nd edition book and student workbook.

 Biology 1 and Honors Biology 1 (Grades 8-12) – Cheryl Red – This course (32-weeks) covers most of the biology textbook and provide a hands-on lab experience for most chapters.
 Students will write formal lab reports.
 This course fills up quickly and is limited to 16 students.
 Cost includes all lab specimens.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
 Those interested in earning honors credit will set up an honors contract with Mrs. Red.
 This course counts 1 credit on the high school transcript.